-The Cherokee County Sheriff's Office may provide a School Resource Officer to the area schools.
+The Cherokee County Sheriff's Office will provide a School Resource Officer to our school.
 The officer will assist district administrators with truancy issues and any activities by students deemed as "illegal".
 The officer may also visit classrooms and the cafeteria in an effort to promote law enforcement in a positive manner and help educate students about school safety and other timely topics.